 Note: The same applies to IFTA qualified vehicles.
 IRP registrants who do not maintain an IFTA account must obtain a Florida temporary fuel use permit each time their vehicles operate in Florida.
 Go to the IFTA Temporary Fuel Use Permits link for more information.

 Florida Temporary Trip Permits

-Carriers must purchase Florida trip permits through a permit service company authorized by the state.
+Carriers may purchase Florida trip permits through a permit service company authorized by the state.
 All of these companies offer trip and fuel permits, both of which are available through electronic means.
 Click here for a list of Florida authorized Wire Service Companies.
 A Florida Temporary Trip Permit is valid for ten (10) days and costs $30.00.
 Carriers may also contact the Bureau of Commercial Vehicle and Driver Services at (850) 617-3711 weekdays from 8-4:30 to obtain a trip permit.

 Out of state owner-operators who do not maintain IRP registration in their own name and are currently between lease agreements may obtain a Hunter Permit in order to move their empty truck or truck tractor from jurisdiction to jurisdiction while searching for employment.
 Carriers should contact their base jurisdiction to obtain a Hunter Permit.
 Florida will recognize valid Hunter permits from other jurisdictions and will allow travel in Florida without the purchase of a Florida Hunter Permit.

 Operating in Other Jurisdictions: Florida-based carriers who need to travel in other jurisdictions with an apportionable vehicle that does not currently have a Florida IRP registration must obtain a temporary trip permit from each of the jurisdictions in which they plan to travel.